· Updated

 All of this updates automatically without you writing or maintaining a single line of code.

-The traditional approach to a custom weather website involves running CumulusMX or WeeWX on a Raspberry Pi, renting a web host, setting up FTP, and maintaining everything yourself.
-The no-code path with a hosted service takes minutes instead of hours, and your site stays online regardless of what happens at your house.
+The traditional approach runs CumulusMX or WeeWX on a Raspberry Pi, uploads generated pages to a rented web host over FTP, and depends on your home hardware staying online.
+The no-code path takes minutes instead of a weekend, and your site stays up regardless of what happens at your house.

 Ready to build your custom weather site without any coding?
 Start your Pro Weather site.
 It takes about five minutes.